-So you’ve signed up to Sharesies, topped up your Wallet, and made your first investment—now what?
-While it might feel like you’re just waiting around, there’s a whole lot happening behind the scenes to make sure your investment makes its way safely into your Portfolio!
+So you’ve signed up to Sharesies, topped up your Wallet, and made your first investment—nice one!
+What you don’t see is that there’s a whole lot happening behind the scenes to make sure your investment makes its way safely into your Portfolio.

 To help demystify the process, we thought we’d give you a look into what typically happens when you place a buy or sell order with Sharesies.

 Sharesies offers the ability to invest in managed funds, exchange-traded funds (ETFs), and companies.
 ETFs and companies follow the same order process, while managed funds have a separate order process.
 Here’s how it all works!

 Step 2: Your order goes through Sharesies Market Service ✅

 Sharesies Market Service is the system that connects us to the NZ Stock Exchange (NZX).
 It’s also the system that decides if your order will ‘go to market’ or not!